Christian M. 6 min read

 No landlineOffers broadband only; does not require a traditional landline.FTTC includes a phone line service.

-Low costsSoGEA is cheap broadband as it does not require landline installation or line rental.FTTC is typically more expensive due to the traditional phone line component.
+Low costsSoGEA technology offers low domestic and business broadband prices as it does not require landline installation or line rental.FTTC is typically more expensive due to the traditional phone line component.

 More reliableHigher reliability with fewer potential points of failure, since it's a single service.FTTC is slightly less reliable as it must focus on both broadband and phone services.

-VoIP TelephonySoGEA can continue to support voice telephony by using VoIP (i.e. voice calls through the internet).FTTC supports both traditional phone lines and VoIP.
+VoIP TelephonySoGEA can continue to support voice telephony by using a VoIP phone system to provide a domestic or business phone line.FTTC supports both traditional phone lines and VoIP.

 How does a SoGEA connection work?